Carol Padden: Background

 She was born deaf to a Deaf family, and also has a Deaf older brother.
 Both of her parents were faculty members at Gallaudet University.

-My parents are both deaf, and I have an older deaf brother, so sign language was a natural part of my upbringing.
+"My parents are both deaf, and I have an older deaf brother, so sign language was a natural part of my upbringing.
 When I was eight, I transferred from a special school for deaf children to my local public school and for the first time, I was among children and adults who did not sign.
-I often describe this experience as being "educated abroad," because it gave me a sense of self and difference that I did not have before.
+I often describe this experience as being educated abroad, because it gave me a sense of self and difference that I did not have before".

-She was reared bilingually in English and American Sign Language.
+She was raised bilingually in English and American Sign Language.
 As a child, she was immersed in Deaf culture: the people with whom she and her family socialized attended both Deaf schools and Deaf clubs.

-Padden received Bachelor's of Science in linguistics at Georgetown University in 1978.

 Padden is married to Tom Humphries, who is also Deaf and has co-authored several books with her.
-She also has one child of her own who is not deaf.
+They have a daughter, who is not deaf.

+Education

+Padden received a Bachelor's of Science degree in linguistics at Georgetown University in 1978.
+She received a PhD in linguistics at UC-San Diego in 1983 under the supervision of David Perlmutter.
+Padden's PhD dissertation on American Sign Language morphology and syntax was published in the Garland Press Outstanding Dissertations (Linguistics Series, 1988).